nxtarya/Screen-Share/README.md

 # Screenshare
+### Written in HTML, CSS, JS and Python

-This code allows you to share your screen on a website.
-It has some lag but it won't cause any problems.
+A basic python code using flask.
+It allows you to share your screen on a website.